NomadCrew/nomad-crew-frontend/.gtihub/PULL_REQUEST_TEMPLATE.md

-## Description
+## Pull Request Description

-Please provide a brief description of the changes made in this pull request.
+- **Feature/Change**: Briefly describe the feature or change implemented.
+- **Related Issue**: Link any related issue(s).

+## Implementation Details

+- Describe the technical details of the implementation.

-## Related Issue
+## Testing

-If this pull request is related to any issue, please mention it here.
+- Outline the testing method and results.

 ## Checklist

-- [ ] I have tested the changes locally.
+- [ ] Tested locally.
-- [ ] I have followed the project's coding conventions and guidelines.
+- [ ] Followed project's coding conventions and guidelines.
-- [ ] I have updated the documentation, if necessary.
+- [ ] Updated documentation, if necessary.
-- [ ] I have added appropriate tests, if applicable.
+- [ ] Added appropriate tests, if applicable.
-- [ ] I have reviewed my own code before submitting the pull request.
+- [ ] Code review passed.

 ## Additional Notes

-Add any additional notes or context about the pull request here.
+- Include any additional information or context for the PR.

+---
+Generated using GPT-4